 But wait, there is more information to confuse the issue

-In 2018, a new estimate by the US Centers for Disease Control and Prevention (CDC) found that condoms, used 100% of the time, stop more than nine out of ten HIV infections (~90%).
+In 2018, a new estimate by the US Centers for Disease Control and Prevention (CDC) found that condoms used 100% of the time stop more than nine out of ten HIV infections (~90%).
 Two previous analyses, one published back in 1989 (Detels) and the other in 2015 (Smith), found that they only stopped seven out of ten infections (~70%).

 Why is this new estimate of efficacy (91.6%, in the case where the HIV-negative partner is the receptive one) so much higher than previous ones (72.3% for the same risk in the 2015 analysis)?
 As reported by AIDSMAP.org

 There are several possible reasons, the CDC researchers think.
-One is that the new analysis examines condom efficacy in four different studies, whereas the previous ones only looked at a single study (Detels) or two (Smith).
+One is that the new analysis examines condom efficacy in four studies, whereas the previous ones only looked at a single study (Detels) or two (Smith).

 However, they think the crucial difference is that they look at condom efficacy per number of partners instead of per sex act.